MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-TransportRuleCollection.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

+**Note**: This parameter will be deprecated in Exchange Online PowerShell.
+For replacement functionality using a PowerShell script, see <link>.

 Use the Import-TransportRuleCollection cmdlet to import a transport rule collection.
 You can import a rule collection you previously exported as a backup, or import rules that you've exported from an older version of Exchange.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).